econnet/econ/plan.rst

 the simplest being to `increase the price`_, which has the extra profit, that the ensuing `inflation`_ is not immediately reflected in the `wages`_.

-- Employees cannot `maximize profit`_, while the company can.
+- Employees cannot `maximize profit`_, while the company owners can.
 - Employees create the company profit, but an owner might still think, s/he pays the wages.
 - Employees create the company's links to the economy, but lose them all at once when leaving.
 - Employees cannot decide for themselves, even if they know better.